DebbiePotts87/how-to-visit-the-netherlands/README.md

 # Features

 * Responsive on all devices
-* Hamburg menu for mobile and tablet sized screens
+* Hamburg menu for mobile and tablet-sized screens
-* Carousel on gallery page to appear less cluttered to contain a useful amount of content
+* Carousels on the gallery page to appear less cluttered to contain a useful amount of content
-* Contact form submit button turns green on hover and reset button turns red on hover to make them more user friendly
+* Contact form submit button turns green on hover and the reset button turns red on hover to make them more user-friendly
 * Links to recommended venues and events
-* Google maps embedded to the site
+* Google maps embedded in the site
 * Contact form submit page containing information on the next update to keep users coming back
 * Custom 404 page to make navigation easier for users